Things to Consider When Buying a Home

 Things to Consider when Buying a Home

-Most financial experts are saying it’s a good time to buy, provided you are going to live in the house for five years or more.
-So if you are making a commitment to home ownership – here are some things to consider.
+Most financial experts are saying it’s a good time to buy a home, provided you are going to live in the house for five years or more.
+If you are making a commitment to homeownership in Charlevoix, here are some things to consider.

 Before you even start shopping, get prequalified with a lender.
 Even if you have a long-standing relationship with a certain bank, this can be a good time to shop around.
-While your own bank may be your best bet, if you don’t get the results you want when you talk to their mortgage department, you still may have options.
-(Your Realtor may be able to recommend lenders, also.)
+While your own bank may be your best bet if you don’t get the results you want when you talk to their mortgage department, you still may have options.
+(Your Realtor may also be able to recommend lenders)

 - A full month of paycheck stubs